Trending Topics

 Attackers Are Abusing Shopify’s Shop App for Callback Phishing

-Threat actors are turning Shopify’s popular Shop order-tracking app into a new delivery channel for callback phishing scams, quietly inserting fake order receipts into users’ purchase histories and then waiting for their victims to pick up the phone.
-Instead of sending a sketchy-looking email, the attackers rely on a trusted app, a real-looking order timeline, and a bogus support number to socially engineer users into handing over sensitive data or installing remote access tools.
+Threat actors are turning Shopify's popular Shop order-tracking app into a delivery channel for callback phishing scams, quietly inserting fake order receipts into users' purchase histories and waiting for victims to pick up the phone.
+Instead of a sketchy email, the attackers rely on a trusted app, a real-looking order timeline, and a bogus support number to socially engineer users into handing over sensitive data or installing remote access tools.

-For now, there is no indication that Shopify or the Shop app itself has been technically compromised; instead, the abuse hinges on social engineering and the perception of trust that comes with a familiar app interface.
-The safest response for users who spot unfamiliar orders in Shop is to refuse any suggestion to call the embedded phone numbers, verify charges directly in their bank or card portal, and contact the financial institution using the number on the back of the card.
+If you spot an unfamiliar order in Shop, refuse any suggestion to call the phone number embedded in the app.
+Verify charges directly in your bank or card portal instead, and if you need to reach your financial institution, use the number on the back of your card, not one from the app.
 Anyone who has already called and shared information should immediately change their passwords, enable MFA where possible, run a security scan on their device if remote tools were installed, and alert their card issuer to review and potentially replace the affected card.

 Water Systems Face Mounting Cyber Threats, Agencies Urge Immediate Action